edanalytics/lightbeam/README.md

 This tool includes several special features:

 ## Validation
-Set `validate: True` and a `resources_swagger: file | URL` and `descriptors_swagger: file | URL` in your [YAML configuration](#setup) to validate each line of JSONL against an Ed-Fi API swagger specification.
+Set `validate: True` in your [YAML configuration](#setup) to validate each line of JSONL against an Ed-Fi API's Swagger specifications for Descriptors and Resources.
 This won't, of course, find invalid reference errors, but is helpful for finding payloads that are invalid JSON, are missing required fields, or have other structural issues.

 ## Selectors